xbencat/gmaps_avoid_swiss/README.rst

 ____________

 This package requires the GEOS library as it utilizes Shapely for geographic operations.
-For installation instructions and more details, please refer to our `Geos <geos.html>`_ page for more details.
+For installation instructions and more details, please refer to `Geos <geos.html>`_ page.

 Features